Dammy999/chioma-ilo-ehc/assignment_1.md

 --------------------------------
 # Port 23: Telnet protocol

-I use the telnet protocol to configure my TP-link router
+I use the telnet protocol to configure my TP-link router.
+From my own experience, this service is a little bit similar to the SSH service, but its unencrypted.

 --------------------------------
 # Port 25: Simple Mail Transfer Protocol (SMTP)